Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 - You failed to submit a Self Assessment tax return for the 2018/19 tax year before 23 April 2020.

 - You haven’t lost trading profits due to the coronavirus outbreak.
-During your application process, HMRC requires you to legally declare you are adversely affected, and it may attempt to retrieve the grant if it believes your application is fraudulent.
+During your application process, HMRC requires you to legally declare you are adversely affected, and it may attempt to retrieve the grants if it believes your application is fraudulent.

 - Less than 50% of your income came from your self-employment or partnership for both tax year 2018/19 and when averaged across the tax years you traded in during the last three full tax years starting in 2016/17.